-We recorded income from operations of \$335.0 million during the year ended December 31, 2020, compared with \$136.5 million during the same period in the prior year.
-In our Wood Products segment, income increased by \$73.5 million to \$127.7 million for the year ended December 31, 2020, from \$54.2 million in 2019.
-The increase in segment income was due primarily to higher plywood sales prices, as well as higher I-joist sales volumes and lower manufacturing costs.
-These improvements were offset partially by accelerated depreciation of \$15.0 million and other closure-related costs at our Roxboro, North Carolina facility, as well as lower EWP prices and higher wood fiber costs, particularly OSB (used in the manufacture of I-joists).
-In our BMD segment, income improved \$131.3 million to \$247.5 million for the year ended December 31, 2020, from \$116.2 million for the year ended December 31, 2019, driven by a gross margin increase of \$173.0 million, resulting primarily from improved gross margins on commodity products, as well as higher sales of general line products compared with 2019.
-The margin improvement was offset partially by increased selling and distribution expenses and general and administrative expenses of \$35.7 million and \$4.2 million, respectively.
+We recorded income from operations of \$971.8 million during the year ended December 31, 2021, compared with \$335.0 million during the same period in the prior year.
+In our Wood Products segment, income increased by \$403.5 million to \$531.2 million for the year ended December 31, 2021, from \$127.7 million in 2020.
+The increase in segment income was due primarily to higher plywood, EWP, and lumber sales prices, as well as higher EWP sales volumes and lower depreciation and amortization expense.
+These improvements were offset partially by higher wood fiber costs and other manufacturing costs.
+In our BMD segment, income improved \$233.6 million to \$481.1 million for the year ended December 31, 2021, from \$247.5 million for the year ended December 31, 2020, driven by a gross margin increase of \$296.8 million, resulting from improved gross margins across our EWP, general line, and commodity product categories.
+The margin improvement was offset partially by increased selling and distribution expenses and general and administrative expenses of \$60.6 million and \$2.9 million, respectively.
 These changes are discussed further in "Our Operating Results" below.

-We ended 2020 with \$405.4 million of cash and cash equivalents and \$443.8 million of debt.
-At December 31, 2020, we had \$345.2 million of unused committed bank line availability.
-We generated \$120.1 million of cash during the year ended December 31, 2020, as cash provided by operations and issuances of long-term debt was offset partially by debt payments, capital spending, and dividends paid on our common stock.
+We ended 2021 with \$748.9 million of cash and cash equivalents and \$444.6 million of debt.
+At December 31, 2021, we had \$346.0 million of unused committed bank line availability.
+We generated \$343.5 million of cash during the year ended December 31, 2021, as cash provided by operations was offset partially by capital spending and dividends paid on our common stock.
 A further description of our cash sources and uses for the comparative periods are discussed in "Liquidity and Capital Resources" below.